freenandes/topo-da-mente/content/note/driving.md

 I just looked straight.

-"You want sugar?"
+“You want sugar?”

-They couldn't care less.
+They couldn’t care less.
 They were looking at someone else they knew, behind me.
-"Yes!
-One packet's enough".
+“Yes!
+One packet’s enough”.

 I felt a heat.
 I was on the verge of being taken by an ambulance.

-"How many?"
+“How many?”

-"What?!"
+“What?!”

-"One coffee?"
+“One coffee?”

-"Yes, yes!"
+“Yes, yes!”
 Humiliating.
 Just how I like my coffee.